Kelly Osbourne: 2006–2009: Acting, hosting duties, and Dancing with the Stars

-Performances

-2010–present: Fashion Police and other endeavours
+2010–2025: Fashion Police and other endeavours

 In August 2010, Osbourne began filming on the comedy Should've Been Romeo, her first major role in Hollywood.
 She plays Nicole, a fun-loving groupie.
 The film was released in the US on 28 April 2012.
 In December 2010, it was confirmed that Osbourne would be starring alongside Disney star Miley Cyrus in So Undercover, playing a sorority sister of Cyrus'.
 Filming began in December 2010 and was released on 6 December 2012.

-In 2010, she modeled a Chris Benz dress for Naomi Campbell's Fashion For Relief runway show for the White Ribbon Alliance to raise funds for mothers in Haiti.
+In 2010, she modelled a Chris Benz dress for Naomi Campbell's Fashion For Relief runway show for the White Ribbon Alliance to raise funds for mothers in Haiti.
 In 2011 Osbourne became a fashion correspondent for the cable network E!, serving as a host, with Joan Rivers, of the series Fashion Police.
 In June 2011, she hosted the Miss USA pageant at the Planet Hollywood Resort and Casino, Las Vegas, with Susie Castillo.

 In 2012, she appeared as a guest judge in season 4 of RuPaul's Drag Race, and hosted the New Now Next Awards.
 In September 2012, US rapper Lil' Kim confirmed she and Osbourne were to join forces for a rock-rap cover of Elton John's 1974 hit "The Bitch Is Back".
 In 2013, Osbourne walked the runway for The Heart Truth Red Dress Fashion Show.
 On 7 March 2013, while filming an episode of Fashion Police with guest Melissa Rivers, Osbourne collapsed and began experiencing a seizure that reportedly lasted thirty seconds, after which she was taken to a local Los Angeles hospital for testing.

+In August 2013, Osbourne was a guest judge on the 12th season of Project Runway.
+She was a guest judge on the October 2014 premiere episode of Project Runway: Threads.
+She is a regular judge on Project Runway: Junior.
+In February 2015, Osbourne exited Fashion Police after complaints about her co-host's comments on the show.
+In August 2015, Osbourne garnered controversy while discussing Donald Trump's immigration policy on The View.
+Osbourne said, to backlash from the show's co-hosts, "If you kick every Latino out of this country, then who is going to be cleaning your toilet, Donald Trump?"
+Osbourne soon backtracked on this statement, which was widely condemned as racist, and later apologised on Twitter.
+Her comments on the show later became a widespread TikTok meme in 2024, prompting Osbourne to recall the incident in an interview with Rolling Stone as "the most cringe moment of [her] entire life" and "the worst thing [she's] ever done."

+On 28 October 2015, it was confirmed that Osbourne would replace Dawn French as a judge on Australia's Got Talent for its eighth season on Channel Nine.
+In 2018, Osbourne joined her father and brother in their televised global tour that is documented in the series Ozzy & Jack's World Detour.
+On 13 November 2019, Osbourne competed in season two of The Masked Singer as "Ladybug".